It seems like a good idea, but how do you really know if it works, creates impact, or delivers value?

 - Split testing splits an audience, often providing two distinct experiences with the aim of gathering feedback on which approach delivers desired behaviours and engagement.

 - A/B testing uses a similar approach but tends to compare a single variable rather than the entire design approach.

-While I've focused on customers and a business context, these models are both in part inspired by the Scientific Method and are used in data science to inform any and all domains — from practice in medicine, marketing, product development, behavioural economics, business and design.
+While we've focused on customers and a business context, these models are both in part inspired by the Scientific Method and are used in data science to inform any and all domains — from practice in medicine, marketing, product development, behavioural economics, business and design.
 They are used to test hypotheses and provide data on effective practices.

 In some such testing, one of the comparison groups might be a ‘control group’ which does not receive an intervention and becomes a benchmark to compare other interventions.

 This model represents a powerful way to test and understand the impacts of various initiatives and your reality more broadly.
 In a business context, it works well with Minimum Viable Products and the Lean Startup.